syse-i/django-component-tags/README.rst

         {{ nodelist }}
     </a>

-Here we defined a couple of variables that we can use inside a component template:
+Here we have a couple of variables inside a component template:

 * **attributes**: component template/class attributes (formatted).
 * **nodelist**: the content created between ``{% link %}`` and ``{% endlink %}`` will be rendered here.

-Finally, we can use it as follows:
+Finally, you can use it as follows:

 .. code-block::